 The Effect of Climate Change on Our Brains

 Co-author of the study, Dr. Suzanne Schultz of the University of Manchester said that many new species appeared at this time.
 Among these species was early Homo erectus with a brain 80% bigger than its predecessors.
 Today, climate change is considered to be an influence on our behavior.
 Extremely high temperatures are linked to human violence.
 Even minor changes in temperature or rainfall showed a 4 percent increase in the likelihood of personal violence and a 14 percent increase in the likelihood of intergroup violence such as riots, ethnic violence, and civil wars.
 This prediction rings true throughout the United States.
-Gun violence and mortality rates due to gun violence have substantially increased over the past two years.
+Gun violence and mortality rates due to gun violence have substantially increased over the past few years.

 Mental Health Consequences of Climate Change

-A 2016 White House report made projections of how climate change will affect our brains: “Mental health consequences of climate change range from minimal stress and distress symptoms to clinical disorders, such as anxiety, depression, post-traumatic stress and suicidal thoughts.”
+A 2016 White House report made projections of how climate change will affect our brains: “Mental health consequences of climate change range from minimal stress and distress symptoms to clinical disorders, such as anxiety, depression, post-traumatic stress, and suicidal thoughts.”
 After Hurricane Katrina, New Orleans residents thought of suicide or made plans for it doubled in number.
 Alcohol consumption shot up.
 Women displaced into temporary housing tried to kill themselves almost 80 percent more often than the national average.
 Similar effects have been reported after other disasters: in 1992 after Hurricane Andrew hit Miami-Dade County, the rate of suicide-homicide there doubled.

 The literature gets even more specific in the gloomy details of the effects of climate change.
 Slower-paced climactic shifts can have profound psychological effects.